-Under National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer, we can deliver proxy-related materials directly to NOBOs.
+Under National Instrument 54-101 - Communication with Beneficial Owners of broker, trustee or other Securities of a Reporting Issuer, we can deliver proxy-related materials directly to NOBOs.
 Our agent sends NOBOs the Meeting materials and a voting instruction form, along with instructions for completing the form and returning it to them.
-Our agent is responsible for following the voting instructions it receives, tabulating the results and then providing appropriate instructions to our transfer agent, Computershare.
+Our